 .
 I love that I get to watch my daughter experience the world around her.
 It brings me so much joy, and I hope to inspire her the way that she inspires me.
 In 2021, I intend to give myself permission to take a break, show up as my authentic self and be present in my home life, where it counts the most.”

 Cheyenne Hutchinson is certainly a strong boss mom as she works as a brand ambassador, is an athlete, all while continually sharing content with her social media following.
+Mommy influencers can put words into what we are thinking and experiencing this year.
 When asked how 2020 affected her 2021 goals, here’s what she had to say:

 “My goals and vision became bigger for 2021.
 I received my biggest blessing in 2020 when my beautiful baby girl Ivori Reign Henry was born.
 2020 made me realize I now have to go that much harder in attacking my goals, not just for me but also for my daughter’s future.
 So, 2020 has multiplied my goals for 2021.
 In 2020 I was able to be a stay-at-home mom and work on my entrepreneur side and create a business brand that I wish to launch in 2021.

 It allows me to express my creative self while being a positive influencer for other moms showing them any and everything is possible as long as you plan and manifest your goals, truly believe in them, envision yourself doing it, and do it!
 Overall, the biggest effects 2020 has had on my 2021 goals is being able to be a super mom now and multitask and being able to attack all my goals.”

 Christina uses her vast reach of over 5k followers to share her passion for cooking.
 She writes about delicious recipes without sacrificing nutrition.
 Beyond her recipes, she also reviews local restaurants and eateries.